Judy Sullivan: NASA

-Acting career
+Acting

-Sullivan was respected at NASA for her work with the Apollo 11 spacecraft, but after that mission they parted ways.
+Sullivan was respected at NASA for her work with the Apollo 11 spacecraft, but parted ways with NASA following the mission's completion.
 After NASA, Sullivan's only son moved out and she started to experience empty nest syndrome.
 Sullivan explored modeling, meeting with the Philadelphia Casting Company, but decided not to pursue it as a career after shooting one commercial.
 She had a first lead role in a film about a soldier in Vietnam who finds a doctor's diary.

-After Apollo 11, Sullivan moved to Ithaca, New York with her husband Marshall Sullivan and taught middle school while her husband attended Cornell.
+After Apollo 11, Sullivan moved to Ithaca, New York with her husband Marshall Sullivan and taught middle school while her husband attended Cornell University.
 The couple later moved their family to Pennsylvania, where she worked as a teacher and a food technologist for Kraft.
 Today Sullivan is proud of her accomplishments with NASA and continues to encourage young women to go into the fields of science, math, and engineering.

 On July 19, 2019, Our Daily Planet declared Sullivan its "Hero of the Week" for her role at NASA and for her encouragement of young women to pursue careers in technology and science.

 Personal life

 While in training for NASA in St. Louis, Missouri, Sullivan (then Shanaberger) met Marshall Sullivan, and the two began dating.
 He was later transferred to Florida, and they were married.
-After the Apollo 11 mission, he entered an MBA program at Cornell University in Ithaca, New York.
-She resumed teaching.
+After the Apollo 11 mission, he pursued an MBA at Cornell University in Ithaca, New York, and she resumed teaching.
 They later moved to the Lower Macungie Township in the Lehigh Valley region of eastern Pennsylvania, where they raised a family.